vessi/mruby-mongo/README.md

 ## Dependencies

-To build this gem you should have `libmongoc` installed at least with version 1.0.
+To build this gem you should have [mongo-c-driver](https://github.com/mongodb/mongo-c-driver) installed at least with version 1.0.

 This gem tests has next requirements:
 - local mongo server, up and running on localhost:27017